Fire Retardant

 Pin Oak Quercus palustris

-To 25m An easy oak to grow, with good dome shape, drooping lower branches and glossy leaves, the Pin Oak colours spectacularly orange to scarlet in autumn.
+Up to 20m.* A easy oak to grow which can be fast on moist soils, with a good domed shape, drooping lower branches and glossy deeply lobed leaves.
+The Pin Oak colours spectacularly orange to scarlet in autumn.
 Often retains browned leaves into winter.
+Very reliable oak for a wide range of situations including parks gardens and streetscapes.
+See more →

 French Oak

-To 25m.
-Quite literally the first commercial release in Australia of this famous oak used in the French wine industry for its barrels.
+Up to 20m. *New to Australia, this famous oak is used in the French wine industry for its barrels.
 Similar to the English Oak, but usually more upright in habit and taller.
+Yellow and orange autumn colour.
 Vigorous and good acorn producer.
-From warm south eastern USA.
-Yellow and orange autumn colour.
-Up to 20m.
+This seed line originates from the forest of Ligerien in France a noted wine barrel wood producing area.
+See more →

 Willow Oak